dahabib/mangola/deployment-guide.md

-# Deployment Guide for Mango Paradise
+# Deployment Guide for Mangola

-This guide will help you deploy the Mango Paradise e-commerce application to your personal VPS (Virtual Private Server).
+This guide will help you deploy the Mangola e-commerce application to your personal VPS (Virtual Private Server).

 ## Prerequisites